SidneyHauck/giveall/README.md

 ## Project Status

 This project is currently in development.

-Users can sign up, log in, submit listings, and scroll through home page of listings.
+#### Completed Project Tasks

+* User registration & login
+* Add a new listing to the database
+* Home page full of listings pulled from Firebase
+* User is able to message owners of listings to discuss pickup

 #### In Progress Project Tasks

-* Enable in app messaging user to user for each posting
 * User set pickup address
   * Post will show distance to pickup address
 * Display stats of people shared with and water saved on profile